When do triple operator integrals take value in the trace class?: Introduction

 if and only if there exist a Hilbert space $H$ and two functions

 such that

 In Section \ref{add}, we recover Peller's Theorem as a special case of the above statement and we compare our triple operator integrals with previous constructions.

 Multiple operator integrals are a very active topic at the moment.
-In addition to the already mentioned papers \cite{CLPST1, CLPST2, PSS-SSF}, we refer the reader to \cite{ANP1, ANP2, AP, ACDS, Peller2006} for remarkable results, although not directly related to the issue of the present paper.
+In addition to the already mentioned papers \cite{CLPST1, CLPST2}, we refer the reader to \cite{ANP1, ANP2, AP, ACDS, C, CLSS, LS, Peller2006, PSS-SSF} for important results, as well as to \cite{ST} and the references therein.

 The proof of Theorem \ref{main} combines several techniques and intermediate results which are discussed in Sections 2-5.
 First, the $w^*$-continuity of $\Gamma^{A,B,C}$ plays a crucial role as it allows to reduce various computations to tensor product manipulations.
 The relevant background on tensor products and duality is provided in Section \ref{prel}.
 Second, in order to study the factorization property (\ref{Factor}), which is about functions only, we need to develop triple operator integrals associated with functions, in parallel with the construction of $\Gamma^{A,B,C}$.
 This is achieved in Subsection \ref{Functions}.
 The link between the two constructions, which is fundamental for our purpose, is given in Subsection \ref{Op-to-Fu} (see Proposition \ref{Connection}).
 Third, $w^*$-measurable versions of vector-valued $L^p$-spaces and Hilbert space factorizations appear naturally in our investigation.
 Sections \ref{Lp} and \ref{factorization} are devoted to these two topics.
 Our main result, of independent interest, is the following.
 Let $E,F$ be separable Banach spaces and let $(\Omega,\mu)$ be a separable measure space.
 Let $\Gamma_2(E, F^*)$ be the space of all bounded linear operators $E \rightarrow F^*$ which factor through Hilbert space.
 This is a dual space (see (\ref{dualGamma2})).
 We show that if $\phi\colon\Omega\to \Gamma_2(E, F^*)$ is a $w^*$-measurable essentially bounded function, then there exist a separable Hilbert space $H$ and two $w^*$-measurable essentially bounded functions $\alpha\colon\Omega\to B(E,H)$ and $\beta\colon\Omega\to B(F,H)$ such that